SaxenaTarun/SaxenaTarun/README.md

 **About Me:**

-- 👨🏽‍💻 I’m currently working as an Research Intern at NUS 😇 ;
+- 👨🏽‍💻 Grad Student for Master of Science in Artificial Intelligence at NEU, Boston 👨🏻‍🎓 ;
 - 🌱 I’m currently learning something cool :wink: ;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: saxena.tarun17@gmail.com;